Darkempire78/Mee6-Bypasser/README.md

 The bot does only work if the Mee6's leaderboard is public.

+## Do not work ?

+If you have an error with the mee6 api, your server must be too active for the api.
+You must use the task system.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.